mayflower-tech/natuerlich/docs/all-components.md

 `VisibilitySessionModeGuard` works similar to `SessionModeGuard`, but rather than controlling the inclusion of content, it controls its visibility based on allowed or denied WebXR session modes.

+### SessionSupportedGuard

+`SessionSupportedGuard` conditionally renders content based on the support of a WebXR session mode.
+It accepts the `mode` parameter which specifies the WebXR session mode for which support should be requested.

+### VisibilitySessionSupportedGuard

+`VisibilitySessionSupportedGuard` works similar to `SessionSupportedGuard`, but rather than controlling the inclusion of content, it controls its visibility based on the support of the provided WebXR session mode.

 ### CylinderLayer

 `CylinderLayer` is a component that forms a partial cylinder for content rendering.
 The size of the content must be provided initially and should not be changed frequently due to performance considerations.
 It accepts many properties such as `texture`, `radius`, `centralAngle`, `pixelWidth`, `pixelHeight`, and others.
 Each property is well-documented within the component code.